 Shakespeare and his characters have been used to sell everything from chewing tobacco to iPhones.
-Both of these advertisements, the first from 1874 and the second from 2016, refer to Shakespeare’s Romeo and Juliet.
+This advertisement from 1874 refers to Shakespeare’s Romeo and Juliet.

 The first printing of Shakespeare’s image in America appeared not in a collection of his plays or poems, but rather in an ad for a stationery business, in 1787.